 Checklists are onboarding contents containing a list of organized guides.
 They are generally placed on dashboards to assist and support end-users.
-In this article, we will show you how to create an onboarding checklist for your web application.
+This article will show you how to create an onboarding checklist for your web application.

-Before starting to create checklists, make sure you've done the followings:
+Before starting to create checklists, make sure you've done the following:

 Create the guides which you want to display inside a checklist.

-Guides' triggering methods are set to the custom trigger, and their status' are active.
+Guides' triggering methods are set to the custom trigger, and their status is active.

-Note: The following checklist is created for our sample platform called Playground UserGuiding.
+Note: The following Checklist is created for our sample platform, Playground UserGuiding.

 Creating an Onboarding Checklist